Hunting gemsbok in South Africa

 The average expected shooting distance when hunting gemsbok / oryx in South Africa is 60 to 180 yards depending on the terrain you are hunting in.

-Shot placement when hunting gemsbok / oryx
+Shot placement when hunting gemsbok in South Africa

 The shot should be placed right on the shoulder in line with the front leg, one third of the way up from the bottom of the brisket to the top of the hump on the back.